 Differences Between One- and Two-Stage Furnaces

-Two-stage furnaces, by comparison, have two stages of operation, low and high.
-While in the low stage, the furnace runs at [lower|reduced} capacity in order to maintain the desired temperature more efficiently.
-When additional warmth or cooling is necessary, the furnace will change over to its high stage and operate at peak capacity.
+Conversely, two-stage furnaces have two stages of operation, low and high.
+During the low stage, the furnace runs at lower capacity in order to maintain the desired temperature more efficiently.
+When a greater demand for warmth or cooling is needed, the furnace will change over to its high stage and operate at maximum capacity.